gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 of a compilation environment.
 For more information on the :file:`gnat.adc` file, see :ref:`Handling_of_Configuration_Pragmas`.

-Second, in compilation mode, if ``gnatchop`` is given a file that starts with configuration pragmas, and contains one or more units, then these configuration pragmas are prepended to each of the chopped files.
+Second, in compilation mode, if you give ``gnatchop`` a file that starts with configuration pragmas and contains one or more units, then configuration pragmas are prepended to each of the chopped files.
 This behavior provides the required behavior described in the RM for the actions to be taken on compiling such a file, namely that the pragmas apply to all units in the compilation, but not to subsequently compiled units.

 Finally, if configuration pragmas appear between units, they are appended to the previous unit.
 This results in the previous unit being illegal,